There are a number of reasons to put a riding holiday at Monte Velho Stud Farm, in the heart of the Alentejo, at the top of your bucket list.

 There is a rider weight limit of 90kg (in riding clothes) and currently only one dressage horse able to take this weight, so please check with us in advance.

 The owner of Monte Velho is a leading architect and the accommodation has been designed to a very high standard.
 The dining and guest lounge area is spacious and comfortable with views over the estate.
+There is a new wellness centre, with exercise area, sauna and rooftop jacuzzi overlooking the lake.

 In the original buildings of the farm, there are two standard rooms which look out over the lake.
 Each has an en suite bathroom.
 These rooms are smaller, but are furnished to an equally high standard.
 They have twin beds and coffee machines.